squigglykip/skill-similarity-engine/project-plan.md

 > **Testing Focus**: Since our implementation prioritises Job-to-Job Similarity Analysis, our testing efforts will concentrate on validating the accuracy, performance, and usefulness of job similarity outputs for Power BI integration.

+> **Deployment Pipeline Methodology**: To ensure a robust, production-grade implementation of the Job-to-Job Similarity functionality, we will follow a staged deployment pipeline with clear quality gates between environments (Development → Testing → Staging → Production).
+This industry-standard approach ensures that only thoroughly tested code advances to production, with appropriate validation at each stage.

 #### 5.2.1 Functional Testing (2 days)
 - [x] Test CLI scripts with sample data
 - [x] Verify data loading and validation